The Kit lists the mandatory items members need to own, as listed below.

 Combat Optics: Aimpoint's Micro H-1 reflex sight (3 oz, 1x CR2032) and Trijicon's 3x24 Compact ACOG scope (5.8 oz) are popular for assault rifles due to their robustness.
 The H-1 is ideal for CQB while the ACOG is superb for extended ranges.
 This ACOG has provision for mounting Trijicon's rugged RMR reflex sight like the Dual Illuminated model (1.2 oz) for emergency close range use, though some prefer to mount a reflex sight in an offset mount on a rifle's Picatinny rail forward of a scope.

 General Purpose Scope: Leupold's affordable VX-R 1.25-4x20mm Riflescope (11.5 oz, 1x CR2032) has all the features needed for general use.
 It has a very wide field of view at low magnification, which is essential for close range use, while the top magnification of 4x is as good or better than most scopes used on sniper rifles during WW2 (the Russian PU was 3.6x).
-The illuminated Ballistic FireDot is the most versatile reticle.
+It is fitted with the illuminated FireDot Duplex reticle.
 It can be fitted with CDS elevation dials to match your load/conditions.

 Ops-Core: The non-ballistic vented Ops-Core FAST Bump High Cut Helmet has a NVD shroud (base) molded into the polymer shell and is pictured with an Agilite Mohawk Air Helmet Cover (ranger green).
 A lighter carbon fiber variant uses a metal NVD shroud bolted to the shell.
 These helmets and the cover are available in black.
 The lower image shows the superiority of Ops-Core helmet chinstraps to those fitted to the ACH/LWH helmets used by the US military for mounting NVDs.